roman-milk/roman-milk.github.io/a-weird-one.md

  "I want us back together Bobby.
 I never wanted us to be apart in the first place."

  "So what happens if I get weak minded and get back together with you?
 You go back up to school, fuck around with Eddie and then come home on weekends like nothing has changed?
 I don't trust you anymore Natasha.
 I don't know what the attachment you have to Eddie is, but it is never going to set well with me."
-Report_Story #3